By Emma Fan

 However, for at-home microneedling, it takes about 5 minutes each week in order to maintain the results.
 Since the mechanism of microneedling is our natural healing process, it takes 1 to 6 months to get the expected results.

-At-home microneedling doesn’t require professionals to operate and it’s apparently cheaper than Botox injections.
+At-home microneedling doesn’t require professionals to operate and it’s apparently more affordable than Botox injections.
 Again, the mechanism of microneedling is our natural healing process, so it is more natural compared to Botox injections, which injects a drug that doesn’t belong in our skin.
 Botox injections can only reduce fine lines, while microneedling can also improve our skin tone and acne scars.

 Both treatments have pros and cons.
 Each patient can choose their own treatment based on their needs.